 The primary objective is to identify instances of sewage in the urban stormwater systems.
-Paneltec, as authorised officers of the West Tamar Council, are undertaking inspections of stormwater systems throughout Trevallyn and Riverside from July until November 2019.
+Paneltec, as authorised officers of the West Tamar Council, undertook inspections of stormwater systems throughout Trevallyn and Riverside from July until November 2019.
 They have now moved into Newstead, but may return to the West Tamar at a later date.
 Inspections may be undertaken on private property but Paneltec employees can produce Council identification cards upon request.

 Any enquires, please contact Council’s Engineer on 03 6323 9300.